 Dog herself would go on to complete 84 operations and survive the war, a remarkable feat.
-However, on one of her very last trips, one particularly frightening night over Eastern Germany, she almost didn't come back.
+However, on her very last trip, one particularly frightening night over Eastern Germany, Dog and her crew almost didn't come back.

 Johnny Wood, Jack Pauling, Jim Hooper, Gerry Newey, Doug Williamson, Jack Cash, Ralph Sparrow, Dennis Jones, Alan Rowe, Ron Schoefield and others.